July 17, 2020

 Report on recent US international tax developments – 17 July 2020

 The United States (US) Treasury and the Internal Revenue Service (IRS) on 14 July released draft redesigned partnership forms for 2021 (2022 filing season) that are intended to provide a standardized format designed to better align the information that partnerships provide on the schedules with the tax forms used by partners.
 According to the IRS press release, the changes would allow partners to more easily prepare their tax returns and the IRS to more efficiently verify taxpayer compliance.
-Specifically, the Government released draft new Schedule K-2 (Form 1065), Partners’ Distributive Share Items — International and Schedule K-3 (Form 1065), Partner’s — Share of Income, Deductions, Credits, etc. — International, along with instructions.
+Specifically, the Government released Schedule K-2 (Form 1065), Partners’ Distributive Share Items — International and Schedule K-3 (Form 1065), Partner’s — Share of Income, Deductions, Credits, etc. — International, along with instructions.
 Domestic partnerships with no international items will not be affected by the proposed changes.
 Public comments on the redesigned forms are invited through 14 September 2020.